High School Student Summer Program July 19 - 25, 2015

 - Use the acclaimed HotelSim hotel simulation to operate a virtual 250-room 4-star hotel.
 In small teams and competing against your classmates, you will learn how to maximize your hotel's revenues and profits while also meeting the needs of your guests and your shareholders.

-All this will be capped off with an awards dinner were all participants will receive a certificate of completion from the UNH Department of Hospitality Management 2014 Summer Program.
+All this will be capped off with a recognition dinner were all participants will receive a certificate of completion from the UNH Department of Hospitality Management 2015 Summer Program.

 - Eat breakfast at Holloway Commons, an all-you-can-eat dining facility, located near your residence hall.